JBRadio/Chrome-Extension-for-Jisho.org/README.md

 - seed extension Jisho.org lookup with page-selected text or last searched word
 - Use menu bar (very top) to change preferences
 - Use menu bar (very bottom) to navigate
+- Theme set in the extension will also be set for Jisho.org website when viewed in the tabs of the main browser window (located outside the extension).

 ## Additional Features - Top Menu